Mat-CauThon/CatPaw/README.md

 ## Getting Started

-Hello there, this app made with love!
+Hello there, this app was made with love!

 ### Warnings Info